 The Staffordshire Hoard is the largest collection of Anglo-Saxon gold and silver metalwork ever found, anywhere in the world.

-Discovered in a field near the village of Hammerwich, near Lichfield, in Staffordshire, England on 5 July 2009, it consists of more than 3,500 items, that are nearly all martial or warlike in character.
+Discovered in a field near the village of Hammerwich, near Lichfield, in Staffordshire, England on 5 July 2009, it consists of aroudn 4,000 items, that are nearly all martial or warlike in character.

 The Staffordshire Hoard totals 5.094 kilos of gold, 1.442 kilos of silver and 3,500 cloisonné garnets.
 There is nothing comparable in terms of content and quantity in the UK or mainland Europe.

-It is remarkable for being almost exclusively war-gear, with an extraordinary quantity of pommel caps and hilt plates (97 and 71 respectively).
+It is remarkable for being almost exclusively war-gear, with an extraordinary quantity of weapon hilt fittings, that is, decorative items from the handles of swords and knives.
 Many feature beautiful garnet inlays or animals in elaborate filigree.

-The artefacts have tentatively been dated to the 7th or 8th centuries, placing the origin of the items in the time of the Kingdom of Mercia.
-Since the find, a research and conservation programme, headed up by leading and notable experts in the field, has been launched and will be underway for many years.
+The artefacts have tentatively been dated to the 6th or 7th centuries, placing the origin of the items in the time of the Kingdom of Mercia.
+Since the find, a research and conservation programme, headed by leading and notable experts in the field, has been underway and publication is expected soon.

 What we know:

 To date, experts have theorised about why the hoard was deposited where it was, and whether it was Christians or pagans who left the treasure.
-Every passing day reveals even more unknown facts about the Hoard, its history and its heritage, but here’s what we know so to date:
+Here’s what we know so far:

 The hoard was discovered very near Watling Street.
 One of the major thoroughfares of Roman Britain, it ran for about 250 miles from Dover past Wroxeter, and was probably still in use when the hoard was buried.